-Another 12 month rental agreement for the office space has been signed for the fiscal year ending January 31, 2023.
-The payments for the rental amount to a total of \$94,371 for the fiscal year.
-This amount is included in the Office Rent total shown on the Statement of Comprehensive Loss.
+Another 12 month rental agreement for the office space has been signed for the fiscal year ending January 31, 2024.
+The payments for the rental are approximately \$77,314 for the next fiscal year.
+This amount will be included in office rent on the statement of comprehensive loss.